We Welcome Your Application to Join Us!

 We recruit our staff from some of the country’s top schools and rely on our network of leaders at these schools to produce a deep pool of qualified applicants.

-From extensive pre-summer preparations (first aid certifications, readings, and videos) to a demanding training session in Williamstown in June, our leaders invest ten days (minimum—for many leaders it's more) preparing for the summer.
+From extensive pre-summer preparations (first aid certifications, readings, and videos) to a demanding training session in Williamstown in June, our leaders invest fourteen days (minimum—for many leaders it's more) preparing for the summer.

 1 goal